ChakradharG/ResM/README.md

 * To list all tags, type `~:tags:` (or `~:t:`) into the search bar
 * To list all project tags, type `~:pros:` (or `~:p:`) into the search bar
 * You can also add local files (those that can be opened by a browser) to ResM.
 In order to do so, copy the desired file into the Local_Resources directory, then create a resource card for the file and set its link to `/Local_Resources/` followed by the file name, i.e `/Local_Resources/foobar.txt` for a file named foobar.txt
-* To get a backup of your database, run the file `Generate ResM-Dump.bat` (for Windows) or execute the command `mysqldump -u root -p --databases ResM > ResM-Dump.sql`
+* To get a backup of your database, execute `sqlite3 ResM.db .dump > ResM-Dump.sql`
-* To restore your database from a backup file, copy the `ResM-Dump.sql` into the Database_Backup directory and run the file `Restore ResM-Dump.bat` or execute the command `mysql -u root -p < ResM-Dump.sql`
+* To restore your database from a backup file, copy the `ResM-Dump.sql` file into the Database directory and execute `sqlite3 ResM.db < ResM-Dump.sql`